Texas Porch

 Birding is one of the easiest ways to read Calhoun County's coast.
 The Great Texas Coastal Birding Trail gives the county its own Calhoun Loop.
 It ties bayfront parks, beaches, sanctuary stops, and marsh edges into one route.

 The mapped loop moves through familiar local names.
 Port Lavaca Bird Sanctuary, Lighthouse Beach, Magnolia Beach, and Six Mile Park sit on one side.
-Seadrift Bayfront Park, Boggy Nature Park, and Port O'Connor stops carry the route farther down the coast.
+TPWD names another stop Seadrift / Swan Point, then carries the route through Boggy Nature Park and other Port O'Connor stops.

 A visitor might use the loop for birds.
 A resident can use it as a reminder of how much public life here happens along the edges: bay walks, shorebirds over mudflats, fishing traffic, and low parks where weather decides the mood.